mainmatter/mainmatter.com/_posts/2020-05-29-how-to-improve-the-accessibility-of-your-app.md

 The first question we came across was, what's the best way to introduce these tests when you have an app with an already big testing suite?

-At the time, the best answer for us was to do dedicated acceptance tests for accessibility, that would go through a couple of important flows within the app rather than add those checks on the already existing tests.
+At the time, the best answer for us was to create dedicated acceptance tests for accessibility, that would go through a couple of important flows within the app rather than add those checks on the already existing tests.
 The reason for this was that we were dealing with a testing suite that wasn't complete, and where